Content

 Appetite stimulation

-It has been found that one in ten users may develop dependence, characterized by the occurrence of a withdrawal syndrome after discontinuation; withdrawal peaks two to three days after stopping and lasts up to a week, with sleep difficulties potentially lasting up to three weeks.
+• It has been found that approximately one in ten users may develop dependence, characterized by the occurrence of discontinuation symptoms after stopping use.
+These symptoms typically peak two to three days after cessation and may last up to one week, with sleep disturbances potentially persisting for up to three weeks.
+Users with a history of substance abuse may be more prone to problematic cannabis use.

 SOURCES